chaos-polymtl/lethe/doc/source/parameters/cfd/source_term.rst

   * use ``if`` statements

   Check the :ref:`ex function` for further help.

-* ``enable``: controls if the problem has a source term and enables its calculation.

 * ``subsection xyz``: defines the parameters for a Navier-Stokes source term.
 This source term is defined by a ``Function expression`` and can depend on both space and time.